mekkablue/Glyphs-Scripts/README.md

 ## Glyph Names, Notes and Unicode

+*Most scripts make managing glyph names and Unicodes a little easier.
+Garbage Collection is useful for cleaning up the mess of the reporter scripts, or other annotations before you hand the files over to a third party.*

 * **Add PUA Unicode Values to Selected Glyphs:** Iterates through selected glyphs and incrementally applies custom Unicode values, starting at a user-specified value. *Needs Vanilla.*
 * **Convert to Capitalised:** Turns lowercase names into uppercase names, e.g., `a` → `A`, `ccaron` → `Ccaron`, `aeacute` → `AEacute`, etc.
 * **Convert to Lowercase:** Turns the names of selected glyphs lowercase.